kisaacs/benchmark_charting/Use_case_scenarios.md

 2. Use a benchmark program which will read from the config file.
 3. The benchmark program runs an intended program a specific number of times and output (stdout) its measurement values in its default output format.
 4. Read the measured value from the file with that specific format parser and write it out to another CSV file in specific plot configuration.
-5. Open that CSV file in plotter program.
+5. Open that CSV file in plotter program(Excel or OriginPro).

 Scenario 6
 1. Manually run the benchmark in machine1 and dump the output to a file